WSMV-TV: Meredith Corporation ownership

 Cook Inlet sold WSMV on January 5, 1995, to the Meredith Corporation.
-WSMV was not part of the affiliation deal between several Meredith stations and CBS (however, Meredith's only other NBC affiliate at the time, WNEM-TV in Bay City, Michigan, was) because the purchase was announced seven months after the affiliation deal had been finalized.
+WSMV was not part of the affiliation deal between several Meredith stations and CBS (which included Meredith's only other NBC affiliate at the time, WNEM-TV in Bay City, Michigan) because the purchase was announced after the affiliation deal had been finalized.
 As a result, WSMV became the only NBC affiliate in Meredith's portfolio until their 2021 sale.

-In early March 2009, it was announced that WSMV's master control operations would be hubbed at Meredith-owned sister station WGCL-TV in Atlanta.
+In early March 2009, it was announced that WSMV's master control operations would be hubbed at Meredith-owned sister station WGCL-TV (now WANF) in Atlanta.
 The new hub operation launched in summer 2009.

 On September 8, 2015, Media General announced that it would acquire Meredith for $2.4 billion, with the combined group to be renamed Meredith Media General.
 Because Media General owned WKRN-TV, and the two stations rank among the four highest-rated stations in the Nashville market in total day viewership, the companies would have been required to sell either WSMV-TV or WKRN to comply with FCC ownership rules as well as recent changes to those rules regarding same-market television stations that restrict sharing agreements.
 On January 27, 2016, Nexstar Broadcasting Group announced that it had reached an agreement to acquire Media General.
 This resulted in the termination of the acquisition of Meredith by Media General.

 Sale to Gray Television

 On May 3, 2021, Gray Television announced its intent to purchase the Meredith Local Media division for $2.7 billion.
 The sale was completed on December 1.
-As a result, WSMV became a sister station to several other stations in nearby markets, including fellow NBC affiliates WMC-TV in Memphis and WAFF in Huntsville, CBS affiliate WVLT-TV in Knoxville and ABC/Fox affiliate WBKO in Bowling Green.
-It also resulted in Gray owning a station in Circle's home market, which in turn became the network's flagship station.

 Gray also immediately changed the station's positioning from "News 4" to "WSMV 4" and implemented a new graphics scheme, resulting in the 4 logo switching from primarily black to primarily white.
 In 2022, the station launched a heavily localized imaging campaign, reviving the "Nashville's Station" nickname, and inviting viewers to "Come On Back" after years of ratings losses.

-Subchannel history

-WSMV-DT2

-WSMV-DT2 is the Ion Mystery-affiliated second digital subchannel of WSMV-TV, broadcasting in 16:9 widescreen standard definition on channel 4.2.